Single-pass Nystr\"{o}m approximation in mixed precision: Conclusions

 \section{Conclusions}

-In this paper, we considered a mixed precision variant of the single-pass Nystr\"{o}m method for approximating an SPD matrix $A$, where the expensive products with $A$ are performed in lower precision than the other computations.
-We bound the total approximation error taking into account the lower precision.
+In this paper, we considered a mixed precision variant of the single-pass Nystr\"{o}m method for approximating an SPD matrix $A$, where the expensive product with $A$ can be performed in lower precision than the other computations.
+We bound the total approximation error taking into account the finite precision error.
 A good quality approximation is obtained when the finite precision error is smaller than the error of the exact Nystr\"{o}m approximation itself.
 This corresponds to the case when only relatively large eigenvalues are approximated, as suggested by the practical heuristic developed in this work.
-Numerical examples with both synthetic problems and applications problems confirm this observation.
+Numerical examples with both synthetic problems and application problems confirm this observation, and indicate that the standard of using double precision throughout the algorithm may miss opportunities for improving performance.

 We also analysed a randomised limited memory preconditioner constructed with the mixed precision Nystr\"{o}m approximation.
-We proved bounds on the condition number of the preconditioned coefficient matrix which take into account the low precision error.
-The preconditioner is of most interest when it is constructed with a relatively low rank approximation, and in this case using low precision for products with $A$ does not diminish the quality of the preconditioner in terms of resulting iterations of the conjugate gradient method.
+We proved bounds on the condition number of the preconditioned coefficient matrix which take into account the finite precision error.
+The preconditioner is of most interest when it is constructed with a relatively low rank approximation, and in this case using low precision for the product with $A$ does not diminish the quality of the preconditioner in terms of resulting iterations of the conjugate gradient method.

 The limited range of low precision restricts the set of problems that can be considered in the mixed precision framework.
-This is problematic if setting the low precision to quarter or half is desired.
+This is problematic if setting the low precision to half or even quarter precision is desired.
 An algorithm that maps a matrix to half precision and preserves symmetry is proposed in \cite{HighamSqueez}.
-Future work on developing scaling algorithms that preserve the positive semidefiniteness property and the structure of the spectrum is of high interest.
+Future work on developing scaling algorithms that preserve the positive semidefiniteness property and the structure of the spectrum while also not requiring additionally accesses to the matrix $A$ is of high interest.